Lindzsy/curriculum/phase1/banking-homework-2.md

 Hints:

-1. don't bother trying to redirect the output from `$echo $PATH` into your Ruby program.
-Instead, take the easy way out:  copy the $PATH output from the terminal and paste it into your Ruby program as a literal string.
+1. Copy the output of `$env | grep PATH` into your Ruby program as a literal string (this is the easy way.)
-2. search through the $PATH string to find the delimiters, and start a new array element every time you encounter a delimiter.
+2. Search through the $PATH string to find the delimiters, and start a new array element every time you encounter a delimiter.